 The Mudra loans are categorised into three kinds depending on the requirements of businesses in the small, micro, and medium enterprises (MSME).
 The three kinds of Mudra loans are Shishu loan, Kishore loan, and Tarun loan.
 The slight differences are present in the application process and eligibility criteria of banks to apply for these loans.
 You have only 5 years of repayment tenure to payback the borrowed amount.
 Small-scale business owners can easily repay the loan amount, as the interest rates are not very high.
 One of the objectives of developing the Mudra scheme is to improve India's economic condition and growth of India's MSMEs in the future.

-The eligibility criteria to avail for Mudra loan are given as follows:
+The eligibility criteria to avail of Mudra loan are given as follows:

-The target of Mudra loans is not only to assist the MSMEs of India, but also for assisting backward classes, women, tribals, minorities, Dalits.
-The Government of India is focusing on these segments as people included in the segments of minorities, tribals and others often do not get financial aid to start their businesses.
+The target of Mudra loans is not only to assist the MSMEs of India but also to assist backward classes, women, tribals, minorities, and Dalits.
+The Government of India is focusing on these segments as people included in the segments of minorities, tribals, and others often do not get financial aid to start their businesses.

-Some sectors are present that acts as the eligibility criteria and a business owner should meet this criterion just to apply for a Mudra loan.
+Some sectors are present that act as the eligibility criteria and a business owner should meet this criterion just to apply for a Mudra loan.

-The borrowers belonging to the following sectors can get loan under Mudra loans:
+The borrowers belonging to the following sectors can get loans under Mudra loans:

 |Distinct sectors||The activities that are covered under Mudra loans|